 The most appropriate infusion option to treat psychiatric symptoms, including anxiety, is typically a one-hour low-dose infusion.
-This includes 40 minutes of active infusion and a 20 minute active recovery before being released to go home.
-In total, patients spend about an hour and half with us at each visit.
+This includes 40 minutes of active infusion and a 20-minute active recovery before being released to go home.
+In total, patients spend about an hour and a half with us at each visit.

 The low-dose infusions typically start around 0.5mg/kg/hr and may be adjusted to the response of the patient.
 Patients frequently describe the experience of a low-dose infusion as floating or “floaty” and may experience mild visual hallucinations and other similar mild side effects that wear off quickly after the infusion.
 We work hard to avoid any uncomfortable experiences.
 Although serious side effects are unlikely we provide physician administration, continuous monitoring, safety equipment, and protocols consistent with best practices for the procedure and with the Texas Medical Board Codes for office-based anesthesia.

-A series of infusions followed by maintenance treatments provides greater and longer-lasting relief – with each subsequent infusion in a series building upon the last.
+A series of infusions followed by maintenance treatments provide greater and longer-lasting relief – with each subsequent infusion in a series building upon the last.
 We often start with a series of 6 infusions, administered once or twice a week, over several weeks.
-The initial series is followed by maintenance treatments as-needed.
+The initial series is followed by maintenance treatments as needed.
 Maintenance treatments often start about every 3 to 5 weeks.
 Over time we work with patients to extend the length of time between these infusions.

 Ultimately, the number and frequency of treatments is variable from patient to patient depending on such factors as the severity of the symptoms, the other medications a patient may be on, and the patient’s response to the treatments.